TOGETHER! advances the health and wellbeing of all young people.

-TOGETHER! has been serving the residents of Thurston County since 1989 with youth violence and substance abuse prevention activities.
+TOGETHER! has been igniting change across the South Sound and beyond since 1989 with health promotion, youth development and prevention initiatives.

 In May 1989, community leaders in Thurston County met with social development researchers from the University of Washington to discuss the growing presence of substance abuse problems in our neighborhoods and schools.
 They embraced the "Communities That Care" research-based model for developing a comprehensive, communitywide plan to combat the problem.
 This meeting gave birth to TOGETHER!